william-taylor/intro/README.md

 ## 🏗️ My Projects

-Given Morgan Stanley’s code is hosted internally inside the company my contributions to various internal projects will not be reflected here.
+Given Morgan Stanley's code is hosted internally inside the company my contributions to various projects will not be reflected here.
 But personal projects and prototypes are pinned below ⬇️